Connectionism, Concepts, and Folk Psychology (inbunden)

 Övrig information

-Andy Clark is Professor of Philosophy and Director of the Philosophy/Neuroscience/Psychology program at Washington State University, St Louis, Missouri.
-He is the author of Microcognition (MIT Press 1989) and Associative Engines (MIT Press 1993).
+Andy Clark is Professor of Philosophy and Director of the Philosophy/Neuroscience/Psychology Project at Washington University, St Louis Missouri.
 Peter Millican is Senior Lecturer in Philosophy and Computer Studies at the University of Leeds.